TREX Program | SPSA

 Departments with existing auto extrication programs can apply to the TREX Program up to a cap of $70,000.

-What information do departments with existing auto extrication programs need to provide?
+What information do departments with existing auto extrication programs need

 Departments with existing auto extrication programs will need to provide the following items, at the same time as they submit their application: